-You may not know it, but 2014 was a huge year for the mattress industry.
+You may not know it, but the last few years have been quite significant for the mattress industry.
 One of the most stagnant and old-school industries on the planet saw their world rocked by the launch of a number of new mattress start-up companies selling online direct-to-consumer.

 Never again will consumers be trapped into purchasing a mattress solely from the brick-and-mortar giants located on seemingly every corner.

 Until 2014, there really hadn’t been a major innovation moment within the mattress industry since memory foam began to become popular in the early 1990s.
 However, that past stagnation is being left in the dust for 2015.
 Online mattress companies are breaking new ground, designing new mattresses, foams, and building products that are re-shaping the world of sleep.

 Just like buying a mattress in-store, if you’re going to buy online you’re going to have to arm yourself with information.

 Pros & Cons of Buying a Mattress Online

 No salesmen – while the sales guy at your local mattress store can provide some good information, they also increase the pressure and anxiety of the whole mattress buying experience.
 Buying online means you won’t have to deal with a salesman telling you what you “should feel” and pressuring you to purchase.